tomjaguarpaw/H2/posts/extensible-effects-interleaving.markdown

 evidence that monad transformers are the *best* way to go, but it does show that more thought is needed before we declare them obsolete!

+There are [some further comparisons between extensible-effects and mtl](../extensible-effects-mtl/).

 ----